easyparcel/nextgen-integration-doc/AppHub/shopify/shopify_set_dimension.md

 <img width="1274" height="650" alt="Screenshot 2026-02-25 at 10 04 13 AM" src="https://github.com/user-attachments/assets/a8b8f0f7-6f97-4417-a8b2-fe6cc72cd476" />

 #### Step 5: Enter 'width' in the Name field and select 'Dimension' as the type.
-#### Note: The Name field must be exactly 'width', 'height, or 'length'.
+#### Note: The Name field must be entered exactly as 'width', 'height, or 'length'.
 Our system can only detect these specific names.
 <img width="1271" height="641" alt="Screenshot 2026-02-25 at 10 06 29 AM" src="https://github.com/user-attachments/assets/6ab49fdd-b45c-45f6-bbd6-64034d9535e1" />

 #### Step 6: Click 'Save'.